 Nature works best

 Rivers, streams, wetlands, forests, and flood plains clean water and protect us from floods.
-New York invested 6M to purchase land around its Catskill reservoir to protect its drinking tap water from polluted and dirty runoff water to enter its water supply. $6M investment is much lower than the projected $6B cost of constructing a water filtration plant.
+New York invested 6M to purchase land around its Catskill reservoir to protect its drinking tap water from polluted and dirty runoff water entering its water supply. $6M investment is much lower than the projected $6B costs of constructing a water filtration plant.

 Spend money wisely